 “Throughout this year when I've needed support, I’ve been able to reach out and ask if they could come find the time to lend an ear and have a coffee,” she says “They've always made time for that – and that in itself is priceless.”

-The Bank Australia community customer grant will go towards running a series of Gatherings to help support Woor-Dungin’s core mission of creating partnerships for self-determination.
-The first of these, the ‘Cultivating Connections’ forum that brought together representatives from 18 Aboriginal organisations across Victoria and 12 philanthropic bodies, was recently held at Bank Australia HQ.
+The Bank Australia community customer grants have supported running a series of Gatherings to help support Woor-Dungin’s core mission of creating partnerships for self-determination.
+The first of these, the ‘Cultivating Connections’ forum that brought together representatives from 18 Aboriginal organisations across Victoria and 12 philanthropic bodies, was held at Bank Australia HQ.

 “We’ve really loved that it’s not just a grantor-grantee relationship with Bank Australia,” she says.
 “The community grants team has participated in our yarning circles, and they’ve really embraced the opportunity to see this as a genuine partnership.
 An opportunity to learn together.”